quattromani/childrenssafetyimmobilizer/index.md

   <li>Provides for clearance of tubes and lines.</li>
   <li>Firmly contours to support the head and neck as a unit.</li>
 </ol>

 ---

-## It's multifunctional

-The Q Pediatric Position Holder is a multifunctional solution to hold the child immobile for the following procedures, including:

--	Lancing abscesses
--	Repairing lacerations
--	Starting intravenous lines
--	Maintaining a sterile field
--	Performing basic radiologic procedures
--	Performing ECGs, ultrasound and CT examinations
--	And more

----